TimKam/vscode-vale/CONTRIBUTING.md

 [1]: https://code.visualstudio.com/docs/extensions/publish-extension#_get-a-personal-access-token

-Yes, I should automate this process! 😊
+Yes, I should automate this process! 😊  Also consider `yarn version` to update the version.